What is 0.76384 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 76384 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 76384 are: 1 2 4 7 8 11 14 16 22 28 31 32 44 56 62 77 88 112 124 154 176 217 224 248 308 341 352 434 496 616 682 868 992 1232 1364 1736 2387 2464 2728 3472 4774 5456 6944 9548 10912 19096 38192 76384